+Dee’s peeled down to his skivvies.
 “Move over!
 You always hog the bed.
 I want to nap until dinner.”

 “Dinner?
 Not for me.
 Can’t eat another bite.”

-Dee smirked.
+The man smirks.
 “Well!
 I don’t believe you’re invited.”

 “You don’t have to be snippy.
 I’m just making small talk.
 Get me up a bowl of water at least.
 Or I’ll sneak back to my sweetheart, who thinks the world of me, by the way.”

 “Ha!
 She doesn’t know you like I do.”

 “And what does that mean?”
 Sly’s on his feet.
 His spine is beginning to hoist, he can’t help it.
 He upset, his back goes up.